 We recommend these services as the best VPN for Skype users:

 - Private Internet Access (our most recommend VPN, inexpensive, private, good connection speeds)

 - 12VPN (headquartered in Hong Kong — good for VoIP calls in Asia)

-If you’d like to read full reviews of these VPNs, see my article The Best VPN Services Of 2014.
+If you’d like to read full reviews of these VPNs, see my article The Best VPN Services.